aks-c/Kukkura/README.md

 The program already supports Minecraft-compatible output (i.e. Minecraft users don't need to interpret the data, it's handled for them in one of the output files).
 No support for other platforms/programs/games/etc (yet!), but the output is comprehensible enough that it is not too hard for someone to interpret it for their own use.

-To get a taste of what you can do using Context-Free Grammars, see this https://www.contextfreeart.org/index.html (not mine) for example.

 ## Examples

 Coming Soon...

+Though, to get a taste of what you can do using Context-Free Grammars, you can see [this project](https://www.contextfreeart.org/index.html "another project that uses CFGs to produce content") (not mine) for example.

 ## Getting Started